Table of Contents

 Vitamin B3 (a.k.a. niacin) is everywhere.
 It can be found in red meat, poultry, veggies, and fruits, meaning you likely get what you need already.
-But this handy vitamin can also be used to lower cholesterol in people with hyperlipidemia (high cholesterol), which is a known contributor to erectile dysfunction.
+But this vitamin can also be used to lower cholesterol in people with hyperlipidemia (high cholesterol), which is known to contribute to erectile dysfunction.

-But here’s the kicker: when it comes to niacin, there actually is research showing it helps.
-People with high cholesterol and moderate to severe ED showed improvements in their ED after treatment with niacin (Ng, 2011).
+But here’s the kicker: when it comes to niacin, there actually is research to back up the claims.
+One study reported that people with high cholesterol and moderate to severe ED showed improvements in their ED after treatment with niacin (Ng, 2011).

 Now, that doesn’t mean you should head out and pop a bunch of B3.
-What it does mean is that you should head to your healthcare provider to make sure your cholesterol is in check.
-Also, keep in mind that if it isn’t, you probably won’t get a prescription for niacin.
-That’s because, while it may help with high cholesterol, it isn’t the best treatment available.
+But you should head to your healthcare provider to make sure your cholesterol levels are healthy.
+If your cholesterol is too high, your healthcare provider will help create a treatment plan that’s right for you.

-You can also make sure you’re eating a balanced diet and getting your daily dose of niacin from your food.
-Foods that contain niacin include turkey, avocado, and peanuts.
+If you eat a balanced diet, you likely already get your daily dose of niacin from your food.
+Foods that contain niacin include turkey, avocado, peanuts, and more.

 Folic acid (vitamin B9)